-At Alert Level Two, Te Uru is open to the public from Tuesday to Sunday, 10am to 4.30pm.
+At Alert Level Two, Te Uru is open to the public seven days a week, 10am to 4.30pm.
 Entry is free.
 We also open in the evening for special events.

 You can also visit our Lopdell Precinct neighbours and enjoy the views from the roof of historic Lopdell House, or make a day of it and see McCahon House closeby in French Bay, Te Toi Uku Clay Works and the Charlotte Museum in New Lynn, or the Arataki Visitors Centre nearby in Oratia, Scenic Drive.